ThuyNT13/thuy_life/README.md

-##AWS

-Testing out deploying to **AWS** but also just getting the skeleton of a basic website together for reference.
+To test out deploying to **AWS** but also just getting the skeleton of a basic website together for reference.

+## Style

+Based off of [W3.CSS templates](https://www.w3schools.com/css/css_rwd_templates.asp).
+I tweaked to learn how it works and to make it my own, particularly exploring parallax effect, responsive design and different layouts for the navbar.

+Major refactoring needed to DRY up code.

+## Amazon Web Services (AWS)

 Will eventually add back-end functionality with Rails and [deploy to AWS OpsWorks](https://aws.amazon.com/blogs/developer/deploying-ruby-on-rails-applications-to-aws-opsworks/).

 For now, here are the notes for **Creating a Basic Static Site with S3, Route 53 and CloudFront**.

-First step is to go to [**AWS**](https://aws.amazon.com) and click on the **Create an AWS Account** button to create your account.
-Keep your phone nearby as you will need to verify your account with a pin that will be sent via text or email.
+First step is to go to [**AWS**](https://aws.amazon.com) and click on the **Create an AWS Account** button.
+Keep phone nearby as you will need to verify account with a pin that will be sent via text or email.

 ### Setup IAM User and assign to Administrator Group